ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 			value: viewElement => {
 				const value = parseFloat( viewElement.getStyle( 'font-size' ) ).toFixed( 0 );

-				// It might be needed to further convert the value to meet business requirements.
+				// It might be necessary to further convert the value to meet business requirements.
-				// In the sample the font size is configured to handle only the sizes:
+				// In the sample the font size is configured to handle only these sizes:
 				// 12, 14, 'default', 18, 20, 22, 24, 26, 28, 30
 				// Other sizes will be converted to the model but the UI might not be aware of them.